-All issued certificates are stored in the local LDAP database of the production system.
+All issued certificates are stored in the local database of the production system.
 Certificates may also be published to other repositories if it is a part of the Telia CA Service or agreed with a Customer.

-All issued CA certificates are published in Telia LDAP directory and in Telia HTTP server.
+All issued CA certificates are published to Telia HTTP